tohasim/cars/README.md

 If anything fails, the developers should be notified.
 GitHub actions does this.

 ## Explain maven, relevant parts in maven, and how maven is used in our CI setup.
 Explain where maven is used by your GitHub Actions Script(s)
+Maven is what we use to automate our building process, our .yml file runs "mvn clean install" which runs all the previous steps in the maven lifecycle

 ## Understand and chose cloud service models (IaaS, PaaS, SaaS, DBaaS)for your projects -> Just explain what you have used for this handin
+I used IaaS for my database implementation, as I am using the Linux VM with a MySQL Docker container solution.
+Other than that I am using PaaS to deploy my REST API application.